HTTP (httpbis) Internet Drafts

 Working Group: HTTP (httpbis)

-Existing HTTP authentication schemes are probeable in the sense that it is possible for an unauthenticated client to probe whether an origin serves resources that require authentication.
-It is possible for an origin to hide the fact that it requires authentication by not generating Unauthorized status codes, however that only works with non-cryptographic authentication schemes: cryptographic signatures require a fresh nonce to be signed, and there is no existing way for the origin to share such a nonce without exposing the fact that it serves resources that require authentication.
-This document proposes a new non-probeable cryptographic authentication scheme.
+Most HTTP authentication schemes are probeable in the sense that it is possible for an unauthenticated client to probe whether an origin serves resources that require authentication.
+It is possible for an origin to hide the fact that it requires authentication by not generating Unauthorized status codes, however that only works with non-cryptographic authentication schemes: cryptographic signatures require a fresh nonce to be signed.
+Prior to this document, there was no existing way for the origin to share such a nonce without exposing the fact that it serves resources that require authentication.
+This document defines a new non-probeable cryptographic authentication scheme.

 Template-Driven HTTP CONNECT Proxying for TCP